Here are some creative Christmas gift wrapping ideas that will not only lend your presents a personal touch but are also sustainable and waste-free.

 - Easy Gingerbread Recipe: How to Make Homemade Gingerbread from Scratch

-This article was translated from German to English by Evan Binford.
-You can view the original here: Geschenke verpacken mal anders: 10 schöne und nachhaltige Ideen.** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+This article was translated and adapted from German to English by Evan Binford.
+You can view the original here: Geschenke verpacken mal anders: 10 schöne und nachhaltige Ideen.** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?